 - 5. Introduce systems thinking by asking the following questions: - Are there any smaller (sub) systems within the climate-health system?
-Yes, each sphere represents a system, including the atmosphere, biosphere, hydrosphere, and lithosphere.
-Together, the systems make up the larger climate and health system.
-The human body is also a relevant system, and this is a good opportunity to emphasize that for each health outcome some individuals are going to be more vulnerable to climate impacts than others.
+Yes, each sphere represents a system, together the systems make up the larger climate and health system.
+The human body is also a relevant system and this is a good opportunity to emphasize that for each health outcome some individuals are going to be more vulnerable to climate impacts than others.
 Susceptibility can be influenced by factors such as age, genetic make-up, and socio-economic status.
 Chapter 9 of the 2016 Climate and Health assessment provides more information on vulnerable populations with key findings that 1) vulnerability varies over time and is place-specific; 2) health impacts vary with age and life stage; 3) social determinants of health interact with climate factors to affect health risks.